whitneyburton/portfolios/students/1801-back/haley-mesander/20180418-haley-mesander-m2.markdown

 This module, I really struggled with memorizing some of the material and consistently recalling information without relying on examples and projects.
 I learned through that struggle that I have to be more proactive about seeking out resources online that are consistent with my visual learning style.
 I also learned that I needed more repetitive practice than what was being assigned to me and I needed to make time to focus solely on exercises instead of projects all the time.

 ## Blog
-The Dream of the Decentralized Internet https://medium.com/@haleymesander/the-dream-of-the-decentralized-internet-c6fa1421781c
+The Dream of the Decentralized Internet<br>
+https://medium.com/@haleymesander/the-dream-of-the-decentralized-internet-c6fa1421781c

 ## Projects